chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-04-04-2024-redesign/index.md

 I set up the foundation for each design in Figma using variables.
 Super handy to prototype with, but I didn’t set up a plugin to check contrasts, as I might tweak values in my JSON file, so instead, when I process those tokens, each theme, which has a strictly defined list of either “foreground” or “background” colours, is checked for contrast.
 Using the excellent [Color.js](https://colorjs.io/) library at built-time, I can check that all the colour tokens have a contrast ratio of at least `4.5`.

-If a pair fails, I emit a warning in the console, specifying the associated theme, and build a link to [oddcontrast.com](http://oddcontrast.com) (also excellent, also uses Color.js!) pre-populated with my colours, so that I can quickly make a couple changes and get back on the 4.5+ track, update my tokens file, and look at my update theme to verify it doesn’t look too crappy.
+If a pair fails, I emit a warning in the console, specifying the associated theme, and build a link to [oddcontrast.com](http://oddcontrast.com) (also excellent, also uses Color.js!) pre-populated with my colours, so that I can quickly make a couple changes and get back on the 4.5+ track, update my tokens file, and look at my updated theme to verify it doesn’t look too crappy.
 That’s a very tight iteration loop for me that I can appreciate.
 I know this won’t catch 100% of the contrast issues, but it certainly reduces them!

 ```txt
 [11ty] Warning: "dusk" theme colors have low contrast: canvas vs text = 1.11 — fix this at https://www.oddcontrast.com/#hsl__hsl(264_45.45~_12.94~)__hsl(240_100~_25.1~)